NTT444/NTT444.github.io/aboutme.md

 ### Writing, Publications, and Posters

 ### Current hobbies and books I have recently enjoyed
+- Hiking/Camping
-- Hiking and travelling in general
+- Travelling in general
 - Skiing
 - Woodworking
 - Board Games
+- Both hearing and coming up with the most awful puns
 - Reading (see list below for recent favorites)
 -